Steven M. Cohen: Intermarriage and Jewish continuity

-Cohen has been a strong proponent of in-marriage (i.e. Jews marrying Jews) among Jews: "Intermarriage does indeed constitute the greatest single threat to Jewish continuity today."
+Cohen has been a strong proponent of Jewish in-marriage: "Intermarriage does indeed constitute the greatest single threat to Jewish continuity today."
 His criticisms of intermarriage and its consequences for American Jews have inspired discussion and controversy.

 In his 2007 article, "A Tale of Two Jewries: The `Inconvenient Truth' for American Jews," Cohen argued that inmarried and intermarried Jews form two distinct halves of the Jewish community and that the Jewish future, he argues, rests with the inmarried.
 Based on a 2010 study he produced for the Foundation for Jewish Camp, he challenged the idea that a lack of welcome is what is deterring interfaith households from participating in Jewish life: "There is no longer a stigma attached to walking into a synagogue with a non-Jewish spouse, but what remains a problem is that that husband or wife then does not have access to what is going on once he or she is there.".
 Consequently, he has challenged the value of investing in outreach to the intermarried and prefers a strategy of encouraging Jewish in-marriage and the conversion of non-Jewish spouses and partners to Judaism.